Adam Hinshelwood: Post-playing career

 For the 2011–12 season Hinshelwood was appointed assistant manager of non-league club Hastings United.
 His tenure was short lived, and he decided to follow in his family's footsteps by becoming the manager of Sussex County League side, Selsey, replacing former manager Ian Martin.
-He would then go on to become a player and assistant manager at Burgess Hill Town F.C. under Ian Chapman.
-He eventually became the manager of Worthing.
+He would then go on to become a player and assistant manager at Burgess Hill Town FC under Ian Chapman.
+He eventually became the manager of Worthing FC.
 He then left Worthing in 2015 to become a full-time coach at Brighton & Hove Albion.
 Hinshelwood returned to Worthing in 2017 and led them to the Isthmian Premier Division title in the 2021–22 season. and the Sussex Senior Challenge Cup in the 2022–23 season.

 On 27 February 2024, Hinshelwood was appointed manager of National League club York City on a long-term deal.
-Following a strong start to the 2024–25 season, he was named National League Manager of the Month for September 2024 having picked up twelve points from six unbeaten matches.
+Following a strong start to the 2024–25 season, he was named National League Manager of the Month for September 2024 having picked up 12 points from six unbeaten matches.
 On 28 August 2025, York City announced that Hinshelwood would be leaving the club with immediate effect.

 On 9 October 2025, Hinshelwood returned to National League South club Worthing on a contract until the end of the 2027–28 season.
+A 2–0 win over Ebbsfleet United on the final day of the 2025–26 season saw the club secure the National League South title.
+Following the season's conclusion, he was named National League South Manager of the Season.